ASAE ForesightWorks Drivers of Change: Economic Conditions

 Digitizing Money

-The idea of money is evolving past the idea of at currency—money issued and backed by governments.
+The idea of money is evolving past the idea of flat currency—money issued and backed by governments.
 Traditional currency is competing with digital money (credit cards, digital vouchers, and cryptocurrencies) even as concerns about equitable access to digital money grow.
-Interest in new money concepts such as cryptocurrency and non-fungible tokens (NFTs) reflects a shift from faith in government to a trust in the underlying algorithms of digital assets.
+Interest in new money concepts such as cryptocurrency and nonfungible tokens (NFTs) reflects a shift from faith in government to trust in the underlying algorithms of digital assets.

 Evolving Cities

 Urban areas are changing under the influence of unfolding economic, environmental, technological, and social trends.
 COVID-19 has spawned many acute effects, some of which are proving persistent—especially those involving where people work.
-City shapes and density are shifting, but the appeal of cities—for economic, social, cultural, and other qualities—remains.
+The shape and density of cities are shifting, but the appeal of cities— for economic, social, cultural, and other qualities—remains.
 Meanwhile, the effects of climate change on cities are becoming immediate rather than theoretical.

 Global Power Shifts

 Existing global power structures are under strain.
-Conflict is rising as power shifts among nation-states and flows to transnational and sub-national organizations and groups, driven by the rise of non-Western powers and technological trends.
-This will change the operating environment for associations, especially those with cross-border reach.
+Conflict is rising as power shifts among nation-states and flows to transnational and subnational organizations and groups, driven by the rise of non-Western powers and technological trends.
+This will change the operating environment for associations, especially those with global reach.

 Healthcare Disruption